shreyascodes-tech/blog/posts/intro-to-js.md

 🎊 wohooo you've written your very first JavaScript program, If you run the above code int the console it prints `Hello World` as you might have expected

+## The Runtime

+JavaScript is a scripting language is interpreted, meaning it can't directly run on a cpu.
+So to run JS code we need a `runtime` that well converts the JS code we write into instructions that a CPU can understand and execute.
+There are a lot of different JS runtimes such as

+    - Chrome's V8 engine
+    - Safari's JavaScript Core engine
+    - Firefox's SpiderMonkey engine
+JavaScript itself doen't have anything to do practical things